 Aside from the Emscripten repo, the other codebases of interest are LLVM and Binaryen, which Emscripten invokes, and have their own repos.

-Patches should be submitted as pull requests to the incoming branch.
+Patches should be submitted as pull requests in the normal way on GitHub.

 When submitting patches, please: